yannikkellerde/GNN_Hex/status.md

 ### Observations
 - Learning the breaker seems to be a significantly easier than learning the maker.
 Winrates averaged around 70% for breaker in all my runs (with random starting player and move).
 Exception is 5x5 where the agent fully solves all starting moves after a while.
 - Losses stop sinking fairly early, while the agent strength keeps increasing.
 - Transfer between hex sizes works great.
 An agent trained on the 11x11 board playing on 8x8 is almost as good as an agent trained on 8x8.
-An agent trained on 8x8 playing on 11x11 is not too bad at all and shows clear signs of upward transfer.
+An agent trained on 8x8 playing on 11x11 is not terrible and shows clear signs of upward transfer.
+- Agent sometimes makes very simple tactical mistakes in the endgame.
+- Give up syndrome.
+If the agent is sure that it is lost, it will start playing randomly instead of putting up the best defense.
+In some rare cases even if the agent is not lost but does not know how to defend.

 ## The state of computer hex right now
 - Best classical engine is MoHex 2.0 which uses MCTS (With full rollouts and no Neural Networks).